streamdata-gallery-organizations/box/_listings/box/foldersfolder-id-delete-postman.md

               {
                 "key": "If-Match",
                 "value": "{}",
-                "description": "This is in the ‘etag’ field of the folder object", "disabled": false
+                "description": "This is in the ???etag??? field of the folder object", "disabled": false
               }
             ],